seed-run/homepage/_drafts/how-to-setup-tests-for-monorepo-serverless-app.md

+---
+layout: post
-# How to setup tests for monorepo Serverless app?
+title: How to setup tests for monorepo Serverless app?
+image:
+description:
+categories: tips
+author: jack
+---

 With Serverless, you are deploying both Code and Infrastructure.
 Infrastructure changes are not always (easily) reversible.
 Need to be extra careful releasing changes to production.